AhmedAwad231/ETL-Telecom-SSIS/README.md

 ## Conclusion
 This project shows how to design and implement ETL pipeline for telecom company using csv files as source and applying business rules before loading data into database

-## Conclusion
-This project shows how to design and implement ETL pipeline for telecom company using csv files as source and applying business rules before loading data into database